flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ---

-    The THS field is where we enter the stabilizer trim for takeoff based on the aircraft's takeoff CG (TOCG).
+    The Trimmable Horizontal Stabiliser (THS) field is where we enter the stabilizer trim for takeoff based on the aircraft's takeoff CG (TOCG).
 Entering this value in the MCDU will trigger the ^^F/CTL PITCH TRIM/MCDU/CG DISAGREE^^ ECAM caution, if appropriate.

     If you have already entered your flaps configuration in the step above, applicable entries are formatted `/X.XDN` or `/X.XUP` representing a trim value and nose down or up respectively.